HuixueZ/HuixueZ.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year Ph.D. student from the Institute of Health Informatics at University of Minnesota, working with Prof. Rui Zhang.
+I am a second-year Ph.D. student from the [Institute for Health Informatics](https://healthinformatics.umn.edu/) at [University of Minnesota](https://twin-cities.umn.edu/), working with Prof. [Rui Zhang](https://med.umn.edu/bio/rui-zhang).
 Before that, I received Bachelor of Medicine degree from Fudan University in 2016.

+My research interests:

 News